78-quangSky/MyPackage/README.md

 ## Installation

-You can install MyClasses via pip:
+You can install fablab_lib via pip:
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

-To install the 'MyClasses' package, you can use the following command:
+To install the 'fablab_lib' package, you can use the following command:
 ```pip install fablab_lib```

 ## Note